-This whole getting money out of an RESP has now turned into a money-making business for everyone (except me, of course).
-The excellent factor about the RESP program is money to get money, but unfortunately, Universities are trying to make their own money as well.
+This whole process of getting money out of an RESP has now turned into a money-making business for everyone.
+Of course, it does not include me.
+The excellent aspect of the RESP program is that it provides money to get money.
+Unfortunately, universities are trying to make their own money as well.

 Dear Parent of our Student,

-If you thought that extricating your money from an RESP was going to consist of us simply sending you a letter for free, or sending you an e-mail stating this, think again.
-We feel that sending out a letter to you that states that you have paid for your child’s education (no the bank won’t take our receipt from your payment, we all agreed that would be too easy) is something we should make some money on as well, so you will need to pay us $11.50 for this letter.
+If you thought that extricating your money from an RESP would involve us simply sending you a free letter, reconsider.
+Or did you expect us to send you an e-mail stating this?
+Think again.
+We feel that sending out a letter to you should be a paid service.
+This letter confirms your payment for your child’s education.
+We all agreed that the bank won’t take our receipt from your payment.
+That would be too easy.
+Therefore, you will need to pay us $11.50 for this letter.

-Please note: this is not an actual letter from any Canadian University, it is a paraphrase of the message sent, with much embelishment by me.
+Please note: this is not an actual letter from any Canadian University.
+It is a paraphrase of the message sent.
+There is much embellishment by me.

 Do I sound bitter?
 If not, I need to take that creative writing class on how to write more bitterly.

-Most of this money is after-tax money that will not be taxed if I withdraw it from the account (whether my child is at school or not) or thought about in any fashion, yet to extricate Dime One from this account, I must have this letter, which I must then go to a local bank branch (no this does not work over the phone, or online) and have them approve me taking the money out.
+Most of this money is after-tax money and will not be taxed if I withdraw it from the account.
+This applies whether my child is at school or not.
+It will not be considered in any fashion.
+Yet, to extricate Dime One from this account, I must have this letter.
+I must go to a local bank branch.
+This process does not work over the phone or online.
+I need to have them approve my request to take the money out.
 Will there be a fee for my bank to approve this letter?
 Right now, I would not be surprised (but even more bitter?
 You Bet!) but I hope not.

 I am displeased as punch about this whole thing, as you can tell.
 However, at least I know about it now, so I may get money out of this sometime before Thanksgiving (I hope).
 The other issue is I must get these documents from two separate universities (in different provinces), and I have not heard from my other daughter what fee her University will extricate from me to get at the RESP.